Karen and Lee Duquette became

 License plate of the two RV Gypsies

-This is the replacement license plate on the front MOB #2.
+This is the replacement license plate on the front MOB #.
 Because bad road conditions make it necessary to change this plate now and then.
-This one has also gotten messed up.
+This one also got.
 They cost a lot of money, and this time the protective shield on it caused the problem because sand got between the protective shield and the photo.
+Lee Duquette never got around to buying another front plate for their tow car.

-A partial summary of the life of the RV Gypsies traveling the USA and Canada since 2008:
+Below: A partial summary of the life of the RV Gypsies traveling the USA and Canada since 2008: The list will grow as time passes.

-- The two RV Gypsies have done something exciting in every USA state (they met and married in Hawaii) and have been several times to Alaska, plus a lot of Canada: British Columbia, The Yukon Territory, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Campobello Island, PEI, and Nova Scotia.
-Driving through a state does not count as being in the state, they MUST do some fun stuff while there.
+- The two RV Gypsies did something exciting in every USA state (they met and married in Hawaii) and have been several times to Alaska, plus a lot of Canada: British Columbia, The Yukon Territory, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Campobello Island, PEI, and Nova Scotia.
+Driving through a state does NOT count as being in the state, they MUST do some fun stuff while there.
+(And sometimes they took a break from the RV to cruise with friends)

 - They saw The NORTHERN LIGHTS while at Lake Superior in Upper Michigan